Chart Color Schemes

 South Turramurra demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

 South Turramurra has a notably high level of educational attainment among its residents aged 15 and above.
-A total of 52.1% hold university qualifications, surpassing both the national average of 30.4% and the NSW average of 32.2%.
-Bachelor degrees are the most common at 33.0%, followed by postgraduate qualifications (15.2%) and graduate diplomas (3.9%).
-Vocational pathways account for 20.7% of qualifications, with advanced diplomas at 10.3% and certificates at 10.4%.
+Specifically, 52.1% of the population in this area holds university qualifications, which is significantly higher than the national average of 30.4% and the state average of 32.2%.
+This educational advantage indicates a strong position for knowledge-based opportunities within South Turramurra.
+Bachelor degrees are the most prevalent type of qualification, with 33.0% of residents holding one.

-Educational participation is high in the area, with 34.0% of residents currently enrolled in formal education.
+Postgraduate qualifications follow at 15.2%, while graduate diplomas account for 3.9%.
+Vocational pathways are also well-represented among those aged 15 and above, with a total of 20.7% of qualifications falling into this category.
+Advanced diplomas make up 10.3% of these vocational qualifications, while certificates account for 10.4%.
+Educational participation is notably high in South Turramurra, with 34.0% of residents currently enrolled in formal education.
 This includes 11.4% in primary education, 10.5% in secondary education, and 6.9% pursuing tertiary education.

 Frequently Asked Questions - Education